Course Number |

 |

 Provides an emphasis on encouraging and supporting creative self-expression and problem solving skills in children.
 Explores creative learning theories and research.
 Focuses on developmentally appropriate curriculum strategies in all developmental domains.
-Addresses ages birth through age 8.
-(Contact hours-45) (3-0)
+Addresses age's birth through age 8.
+Prerequisite: Successful completion of ECE1011 and ECE2381 with a "C" grade or better or Co-requisite: ECE1011 and ECE2381.
+(3-0)

 |